How Does LendingTree Get Paid?

 Get a secured loan

-A secured loan is a type of personal loan that requires collateral.
-Because the lender can repossess your collateral if you default, lenders may be more willing to offer loans to bad-credit borrowers.
-You might also find that APRs are lower on a secured loan compared to a traditional personal loan.
+secured loan is a type of personal loan that requires collateral.
+Because the lender can repossess your collateral if you default, lenders may be more willing to offer secured loans to bad-credit borrowers.
+APRs are typically lower on secured loans compared to traditional personal loans.

 Secured loans can be risky, though.
 If you don’t want to lose your car, home or other collateral, it’s essential to make sure you can afford a secured loan before you sign your contract.